 Christians must know some things (Romans 6:6; James 1:3; 2 Peter 1:20; 2 Peter 3:3; 1 John 2:3) before they can live out God’s truth.
 We are what we eat physically; we are what we believe spiritually.
 God’s truth will never reach our heart if it does not first get into our head.
 Christian truth begins in the head and then moves to the heart.

 Every Christian has a built-in Bible teacher, the Holy Spirit.
 He will enable us to understand God’s Word.
 How can we go awry?
 The Devil will attempt to get us on doctrinal tangents.
 The Spirit will help us maintain our biblical equilibrium.

-In addition, Paul calls the Thessalonians “beloved.”
+Also, Paul calls the Thessalonians “beloved.”
 The Greek renders this phrase “beloved by God.”
 “Beloved” is a favorite name for those who are God’s own (2 Thessalonians 2:13).
 He never calls those without Christ by this term.
-Our relationship to one another in Christ comes from our common election by God.
+Our relationship with one another in Christ comes from our common election by God.